3 common ACT myths hinder your students’ scores in unnecessary ways.

 To many students, the ACT seems like a test shrouded in mystery, but its format is actually very accessible.
 This accessibility makes preparing for the ACT possible and improving scores even more possible.

 Even with this much transparency, a lot of misinformation still circulates around, causing students to believe myths without giving them a proper fact-check.
-These myths hinder your students’ scores in unnecessary ways.

 We think it’s time we put an end to this misguided information.

 Myth #1: If you have a good GPA, you don’t need to study for the ACT.

 High GPAs do not always correlate with high ACT scores and vice-versa.
 Students often ace classroom content only to fail when similar content appears on the ACT.
 This disconnection happens because even though state standards and the ACT both focus on college readiness, there’s a gap between how the ACT assesses these standards, which can challenge students’ expectations of success.
 Only teachers who are intimately familiar with the ACT’s approach can help their students bridge this gap.
 The best way to remedy this myth is to expose your students to ACT-style questions so they can practice good test-taking habits.